 Your urologic cancer team includes:

-- Patient support specialists who are experts in navigating complex health care situations and act as a consistent point of contact and a reliable source for support
+- Oncology Navigators who are experts in navigating complex health care situations and act as a consistent point of contact and a reliable source for support.

 Like other forms of cancer, the earlier urological cancer is detected, the greater the chance a successful treatment can be implemented.